 But I don’t think this is what our tobacco treatment specialist means.
 Or does he?
 He’s certainly very keen on using nicotine patches to treat the so-called disease of smoking, and one way he recommends you do it, if you’re a smoker, is as follows.
 Two weeks before you make the attempt to quit you start using nicotine patches in addition to smoking your usual daily number of cigarettes.
 This he calls ‘prequit’ use of nicotine patches.

-Another encouraging piece of information on this tobacco treatment specialist’s website is this:
+Another encouraging piece of information on this tobacco treatment specialist’s website is:

 Quitting smoking is like going into battle…you need to plan your campaign carefully and prepare for the assault!